meng-ucalgary/seng-637-assignment-4/Assignment4-ReportTemplate.md

    return (b0 < this.upper && b1 >= b0);
    ```

-   According to the official documentation, this mutation changes the condition `b0 < this.upper` to `b0 <= this.upper`.
+   According to the official Pitest documentation, this mutation changes the condition `b0 < this.upper` to `b0 <= this.upper`.
 One of our test case `intersectsWithInputUBAndAUB` tests this boundary, by supplying `b0` equal to `this.upper`.
 With original code, the test case passes as the method returns `false`.
 However, the mutation causes the method to return `true` and the test case fails.
 Hence this mutation was killed.

 6. #### Mutation #6 (on line #365, mutation #1)